 In an attempt to curtail information and prevent revenue loss to telecom operators, the Kingdom of Saudi Arabia (KSA) is expected to cut off access to popular messaging app WhatsApp and Skype.
 The autocratic regime, however wanted them to adhere to local laws and establish servers in Arabian territory.

-Earlier, the kingdom's telecom watchdog Communications and Information Technology Commission (CITC) alleged that Skype was flouting telecom laws.
+Earlier, the kingdom’s telecom watchdog Communications and Information Technology Commission (CITC) alleged that Skype was flouting telecom laws.
 Both services are already under scrutiny.
-Saudi Arabia last week banned another instant messaging site Viber.
+Saudi Arabia has last week banned another instant messaging site Viber.

 The watchdog has reportedly asked Saudi Telecom, Etihad Etisalat and Zain Saudi if they could monitor or block such services.
 A significant part of operators’ revenue comes from conventional long-distance telephony and messaging services.

 KSA, as of Q3 2012, had 53.1 million mobile subscriptions; 15.2 million Internet users; and has more than 40 per cent mobile broadband penetration.